Our Blog

 Trump Places 25% Tariffs on All Automobile Imports, Reciprocal Tariffs Expected on April 2, LTL Carriers Expand Networks Despite Weak Demand

-Supply chain news for the week of 3/31/25.
-JMR brings you the biggest stories in the industry from around the globe.
+Supply chain and logistics news roundup for the week of 3/31/25.